gordicaleksa/pytorch-neural-style-transfer/README.md

 I've also included a file that will help you better understand how the algorithm works and what the neural net sees.<br/>
 What it does is that it allows you to visualize content **(feature maps)** and style representations **(Gram matrices)**.<br/>
-It will also reconstruct either only style or content using those representations. <br/>
+It will also reconstruct either only style or content using those representations and corresponding model that produces them. <br/>

 Just run this:<br/>
 `reconstruct_image_from_representation.py --should_reconstruct_content <Bool> --should_visualize_representation <Bool>`
 <br/>
-And that's it. <br/>
+And that's it! --should_visualize_representation if set to True will visualize these for you<br/>
---should_visualize_representation if set to True will visualize these for you --should_reconstruct_content picks between style and content reconstruction
+--should_reconstruct_content picks between style and content reconstruction

 <p align="center">